 - Awareness of historical and societal contexts

 - Responsiveness to community and student strengths

 - Culture of accountability and dedication

 The SVC has volunteering projects available in a number of different fields, including health, education, mentorship, arts, STEAM, special needs, and hunger & homelessness.
 Check out the project links below for more information about how to get involved!

-Princeton University students can volunteer with the following Community House projects.
+Princeton University students can volunteer with the following Student Volunteers Council projects.